Chapel of St Apolline, Guernsey

 The Chapel of St Apolline, La Grande Rue, Saint Saviour, Guernsey is a protected building and historic monument.
 Constructed in the 14th century, it is still in regular use for worship.
 The Chapel has stood virtually unchanged for over 600 years.

 History

-Nicholas Henry, who lived in nearby La Perelle manor constructed the chantry chapel in 1392 and dedicated it to Saint Apolline.
+Nicholas Henry, who lived in nearby La Perelle manor, constructed the chantry chapel in 1392 and dedicated it to Saint Apolline.

 According to Pope Dionysius of Alexandria, Apolline was a woman in Alexandria around A.D.
 249 where Christians were being persecuted.
-After having her jaw and all her teeth destroyed, when she threw herself into a fire, becoming a martyr.
-Canonised in A.D.
-300, she became the patron saint of dentists.
+After having her jaw and all her teeth destroyed, she threw herself into a fire, and became a martyr.
+She was canonised in A.D.
+300 as the patron saint of dentists.
 A fourteenth century Dominican prayer appeals to her against the pain of toothache.